maxmushkin/connectthedots/Simulator/readme.md

 Input or Analog Output ports
 - **Asset.Instance**: the next level category of what the Gateway is polling, such as 1, 2, or 3, to represent Analog Input 1, Analog Input 2, etc
 - **Asset.PresentValue**: the value sent by the device at the time that it is polled

+## Building the Smart Building Simulator ##
+To build the simulator you need to do the following:

+1. Clone or copy the project to your desktop
+2. From the Simulator folder, open `SimulatedSensors.sln` in Visual Studio
+3. Build either a Release or Debug version

 ## Running the Smart Building Simulator ##
 To run the simulator, execute `SimulatedSensors.Windows.exe.` (It can be found in /bin/release or /bin/debug of the project file if you have built it yourself.)